-(1) AUTHENTICATOR MANAGEMENT | PASSWORD-BASED AUTHENTICATION

-The information system, for password-based authentication:

-- (a) Enforces minimum password complexity of - 1.
-At least eight characters in length; and - 2.
+- (1) AUTHENTICATOR MANAGEMENT | PASSWORD-BASED AUTHENTICATION The information system,: for password-based authentication: - (a.1) Enforces minimum password complexity when a password is the only authenticator, of - 1.
+At least 14 characters in length; and - 2.
 Utilize at least three of the following four; - a.
 Special characters, - b.
 Alphabetical characters, - c.
 Numerical characters, - d.
-Combination of upper case and lower case letters, - (b) [Withdrawn: Not applicable to COV] - (c) Stores and transmits only encrypted representations of passwords; - (d) Enforces password minimum and maximum lifetime restrictions of 24 hours minimum and 90 days maximum or dual factor authentication; - (e) Prohibits password reuse for 24 generations; and - (f) Allows the use of a temporary password for system logons with an immediate change to a permanent password.
+Combination of upper case and lower case letters - (a.2) Enforces minimum PIN or password complexity when used as a component of multifactor authentication, of - 1.
+At least 8 characters in length; and - 2.
+Utilize at least three of the following four; - a.
+Special characters, - b.
+Alphabetical characters, - c.
+Numerical characters, - d.
+Combination of upper case and lower case letters - (b) [Withdrawn: Not applicable to COV] - (c) Stores and transmits only encrypted representations of passwords; - (d) Enforces password minimum and maximum lifetime restrictions of 24 hours minimum and 90 days maximum for a password when it is the only authenticator, or multi-factor authentication; - (e) Prohibits password reuse for 24 generations; and - (f) Allows the use of a temporary password for system logons with an immediate change to a permanent password. - (g) Changing/refreshing sensitive system authenticators at least every 42-days when a password is the only authenticator.